-It’s impossible to travel to the Costa Brava, or for that matter anywhere in Spain or Catalonia, without a discussion of modern gastronomy and the Michelin Star.
-With almost 200 starred restaurants in Spain, and more than a dozen in the Costa Brava alone, it’s a good place to start when choosing Costa Brava restaurants.
+It’s impossible to travel to the Costa Brava Spain, or for that matter anywhere in Spain or Catalonia, without a discussion of modern gastronomy and the Michelin Star.
+With almost 200 starred restaurants in Spain and more than a dozen in the Costa Brava alone, it’s a good place to start when choosing Costa Brava restaurants.
 There is almost a Michelin Route through the Costa Brava where it’s possible to visit several Michelin restaurants during a single visit.

 Before Ferran, to become a top chef you needed a pedigree, a degree from a top culinary institute.
 Or, you needed to study with a top French chef, trained in traditional haute cuisine.
 Now, many of the top chefs in the world studied under Ferran.
 Ferran’s disciples over the years include Massimo Bottura, Grant Achatz, René Redzepi, Jose Andres, and countless others.
 Joan Roca, of Celler Can Roca in Girona, also spent a season with Ferran.
 Any serious chef in the Costa Brava will often mention Ferran, or Joan Roca, at least once in a discussion.
 Together, their influence does not go unnoticed.
 This is despite the fact that elBulli closed in 2011.

 But, what does this mean for culinary travelers to the Costa Brava?
 Plan ahead to perhaps dine at one of the 15 Michelin Star restaurants located in the province of Girona during a trip.
 But, even if a Michelin Star restaurant is not possible, many many restaurants along the Costa Brava offer glimpses into avant-garde cuisine.
 Little touches or unique techniques that make this type of dining more accessible to travelers.
-It is this influence, and how it spread through the Costa Brava that makes the region one of the top gastronomy capitals of Europe, and worthy for a pilgrimage for any culinary traveler.
+It is this influence, and how it spread through the Costa Brava that makes the region one of the top gastronomy capitals of Europe, and worthy of a pilgrimage for any culinary traveler.

 What is a Michelin Star Restaurant and the Michelin Star Guide